No Return cast | Character and actor guide for ITV drama | Radio Times

 Sheridan Smith leads the ensemble for the new series.

-New ITV drama No Return tells the story of a holiday gone very wrong when a 16-year-old is arrested by Turkish police and his family has to do battle with an expensive and alien legal system.
+Noah claims that he’s innocent, but the police are desperate for a conviction, which leads Smith’s character Kathy and her husband Martin (Michael Jibson) to go to extreme lengths to save her child.

+Speaking to RadioTimes.com about reading the script for the first time, Jibson said: "The script was just a page-turner, probably more than anything I've ever read.”

-The cast for the series is led by the currently rather ubiquitous Sheridan Smith – who previously explained that she'd "never read anything like this before" – and she's joined in the cast by some stellar supporting players, including an Olivier-Award winner, a former Sherlock star and some very promising young actrors.
+Smith and Jibson are joined in the cast by some stellar supporting players, including an Olivier-Award winner, a former Sherlock star and some very promising young actors.

-Read on for everything you need to know about the cast of No Return, including who they're playing and where you might have seen them before.
+Read on for everything you need to know about the cast of ITV's No Return.

 By entering your details, you are agreeing to our terms and conditions and privacy policy.
 You can unsubscribe at any time.